ElazarK/content-docs/playbooks/Process_Email.md

+---
+id: process-email
+title: Process Email (Deprecated)
+---

+`Deprecated`

-`Deprecated` - We recommend using Process Email - Generic playbook instead.
+We recommend using Process Email - Generic playbook instead.

 Adds email details into the relevant context entities and handle the case where you have attached original emails.